embeddedinn/embeddedinn.github.io/_pages/resume.md

 - Led the firmware bring-up, verification, and validation for multi-generational Wi-Fi and BLE microcontroller SoC development.
 - Designed bootloader, OTA update, and compiler features for RTOS-based and bare-metal secure wireless IoT solutions.
 - Architected and implemented end-to-end solutions for cloud, serverless & mobile connectivity, and device security.
-- Customer interaction for early product adoption, solutioning and continued support.
+- Extensive customer interaction for early product adoption, solutioning and continued support.
 - Coordinated manufacturing and led the development of the comprehensive apps DevOps framework.
 - Managed the engineering development and applications teams.

-**Embedded Software Engineer**
+**Software Engineer**
 *Cisco Systems India Pvt Ltd, Bangalore*
 *August 2011 - January 2015*